-For the first time, the FIFA World Cup, beginning on the 11th of June 2010, is held in Africa and South Africa is the host country.
-One of the most prestigious and popular world sporting events, the World Cup 2010 promises to bring throngs of passionate supporters from around the globe.
+On the 11th of June 2010, for the first time, the FIFA World Cup was held in Africa and South Africa was the host country.
+One of the most prestigious and popular world sporting events, the World Cup 2010 brought throngs of passionate supporters from around the globe.
 Held once every four years, it's a football tournament (known as soccer in South Africa) where 32 world nations vie for the famous golden trophy.

 See also: Famous Landmarks

-Safaris were 'invented' in Africa and although it just means 'trip' or 'travel' in Swahili language, the term is internationally used when someone is going to visit Africa's national parks, in search of the Big Five (elephant, lion, leopard, buffalo, rhino) and hopefully more animals.
-Some parks adjacent to the ocean (in South Africa) even claim to have the Big Seven (including whales and white sharks).
+Safaris were 'invented' in Africa and although it just means 'trip' or 'travel' in the Swahili language, the term is internationally used when someone is going to visit Africa's national parks in search of the Big Five (elephant, lion, leopard, buffalo, rhino) and hopefully more animals.
+Some parks adjacent to the ocean in South Africa even claim to have the Big Seven (including whales and white sharks).

 Most travellers visiting Africa, fly in and although there are much less flights to African cities compared to for example Asia, most continents have direct flights to a number of cities.
 Most popular areas to fly to are the eastern and southern parts of Africa and especially South Africa has a wide range of flights, including from Buenos Aires, Kuala Lumpur and even Washington, D.C..
 The best deals are from Europe though, from where you can also take several ferries, for example to Morocco from Spain or Tunisia from Italy.
 Africa is a popular continent to cross overland from north to south or vice versa and apart from ferries, the only overland route is crossing from Israel or, by short ferry ride, from Jordan.
 For detailed information it is best to check the country and city articles.